Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 Code of Student Conduct

-Mount Royal has a responsibility to define standards of student behavior and to provide reasonable expectations for student discipline with regard to conduct that jeopardizes the functioning of academic and non-academic activities.
+Mount Royal has a responsibility to define standards of student behaviour and to provide reasonable expectations for student discipline with regard to conduct that jeopardizes the functioning of academic and non-academic activities.
 It is also the obligation of Mount Royal to protect the safety, rights and/ or property of its members or visitors.
 To this end, Mount Royal implemented the Code of Student Conduct policy.

 Academic misconduct is defined as the giving, taking or presenting of information or material that unethically or dishonestly aids oneself or another on any work which is to be considered in the determination of a grade, the compilation of academic requirements or the enhancement of a student’s record or academic career.

-Behaviour that is subject to disciplinary action under the Code includes violations of established civil and criminal statutes; conduct that threatens the safety or well-being of members of Mount Royal community; and any behavior that seriously and adversely affects Mount Royal or its educational mission.
+Behaviour that is subject to disciplinary action under the Code includes violations of established civil and criminal statutes; conduct that threatens the safety or well-being of members of Mount Royal community; and any behaviour that seriously and adversely affects Mount Royal or its educational mission.

 Harassment or Discrimination